SanjayKannan24/ChurnAnalysis-EDA/README.md

 - Utilization of data visualization to communicate findings effectively.
 - Machine learning models for predictive churn analysis.
 - Recommendations and strategies for reducing churn rates.

-Great, here are the prerequisites for your "Customer Churn Analysis" project:
 ----------------------------------------------------------------------------------------------------------------------

 # Prerequisites